Quantum propagation for Berezin-Toeplitz operators: Introduction

-The techniques that we use come from the work of the first author where a direct definition of Lagrangian states on a K\"ahler manifold is used \cite{C2003} and the half-form bundles are developed for Berezin-Toeplitz operators \cite{C2006}.
+In the first author's PhD thesis \cite[Section 3.5.2]{ChaPhD}, it is shown that the quantum propagator is a Lagrangian state, but without the precise computation of the principal symbol that we obtain here.
+The use of half-form bundles for Berezin-Toeplitz operators started in \cite{C2006, C2007} and here we apply them to the description of the quantum propagator.
 The isomorphisms \eqref{eq:defkg} have been introduced in \cite{C2007}, \cite{C2010} where their square roots are called half-form bundle morphisms.
 A similar invariant appears in \cite{ZeZh} under the form \eqref{eq:pol_formula}.
-The main novelty in our results is the precise computation of the coefficients $\rho_t(x)$ and $\rho'_t(x)$ appearing in Theorems \ref{th:intro1}, \ref{th:intro2}.
+Again, we insist that the main novelty in our results is the precise description and computation of the coefficients $\rho_t(x)$ and $\rho'_t(x)$ appearing in Theorems \ref{th:intro1}, \ref{th:intro2}.

 Whereas the relation between the quantum propagator and the Hamiltonian flow is a classical result, the similar statement for the smoothed spectral projector and the Lagrangian immersion \eqref{eq:lag_immersion} seems to be new.
 In \cite{BPU} and \cite{ZeZh}, only the diagonal behavior of the Schwartz kernel is described.
 To state our result, we will introduce a general class of Lagrangian states associated with Lagrangian immersions.